Social Media Marketers: Here’s Why Augmented Reality Matters

 The responsibilities of digital and social media marketers continue to expand.
 Among creating engaging Reels, Spotlight, and TikTok content, forming a social audio strategy, figuring out if NFTs are a fit for your brand, having paid advertising thrown on your plate, and so much more, the pace of change can feel overwhelming.
 But if there’s one emerging technology to focus on, it’s the one that will grow to dominate the entire social category: augmented reality (AR).

-Over the past 18 months, augmented reality has quickly risen to become a significant force on social media–and things are just getting started.
+Over the past two years, augmented reality has quickly risen to become a significant force on social media–and things are just getting started.
 From virtual product try-ons and home furnishing experiences to 3D automotive models and thousands upon thousands of filters and lenses, AR is proving to be much more than a flashy gimmick–it’s producing real ROI.

 As a digital or social marketer, here’s what you need to know about the rapid rise of AR and where things are heading, along with a bunch of juicy stats to impress your boss.